-The issue in higher education lies not in the abundance of institutions but in the influence of multiple factors such as international status, policies, administrative regulations, funding, social values, flexibility, and systems.
+The issue in higher education lies not in the abundance of institutions but in the influence of multiple such international factors as status, policies, administrative regulations, funding, social values, flexibility, and systems.
 It is about whether the government can provide sufficient long-term funding assistance for schools to develop their characteristics and differences, encourage diverse development for both faculty and students, and promote the long-term development of each school.
 (Lin and Lee, 2021).